skodaconnect/homeassistant-skodaconnect/README.md

 Major changes are entity names and climate entities are removed.
 Supported features are automatically discovered through API calls, this hasn't been tested on all cars and might prove unreliable for some.

-## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Skoda Connect/MySkoda through native app API (API calls directly to vwg-connect services)
+## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Seat Connect through native app API (API calls directly to vwg-connect services)
-This integration for Home Assistant will fetch data from Skoda Connect servers related to your Skoda Connect enabled car.
+This integration for Home Assistant will fetch data from Seat Connect servers related to your Seat Connect enabled car.
-Skoda Connect never fetch data directly from car, the car sends updated data to VAG servers on specific events such as lock/unlock, charging events, climatisation events and when vehicle is parked.
+Seat Connect never fetch data directly from car, the car sends updated data to VAG servers on specific events such as lock/unlock, charging events, climatisation events and when vehicle is parked.
 The integration will then fetch this data from the servers.
 When vehicle actions fails or return with no response, a force refresh might help.
 This will trigger a "wake up" call from VAG servers to the car.
 The scan_interval is how often the integration should fetch data from the servers, if there's no new data from the car then entities won't be updated-